buddycloud/buddycloud.com/slate/source/includes/_realtime.md

 To retrieve a history of events (for example since last online) use the [message archive management](#retrieve-message-history) API.

 <aside>Buddycloud uses the [GRIP protocol](https://github.com/fanout/pushpin/blob/master/doc/grip-protocol.txt) for realtime event scaling.
 This works with the Fanout.io content delivery network.
-To set this up, get a Fanout account and configure the Buddycloud HTTP API component as described in the blog post "[Scaling Buddycloud with Fanout"](http://blog.buddycloud.com/post/59883382741/scaling-buddycloud-with-fanout-io)".</aside>
+To set this up, get a Fanout account and configure the Buddycloud HTTP API component as described in the blog post on [scaling Buddycloud with Fanout](http://blog.buddycloud.com/post/59883382741/scaling-buddycloud-with-fanout-io).</aside>